-- Mutation and sexual reproduction lead to genetic variation in a population.
-A multicellular organism develops from a single zygote, and its phenotype depends on its genotype, which is established at fertilization. - Genes are a set of instructions encoded in the DNA sequence of each organism that specify the sequence of amino acids in proteins characteristic of that organism.
-The genetic composition of cells can be altered by incorporation of exogenous DNA into the cells. - Ecology 6.
-Stability in an ecosystem is a balance between competing effects
+- Genetics 2.
+Mutation and sexual reproduction lead to genetic variation in a population.
+3. A multicellular organism develops from a single zygote, and its phenotype depends on its genotype, which is established at fertilization. - Genes are a set of instructions encoded in the DNA sequence of each organism that specify the - sequence of amino acids in proteins characteristic of that organism.

+5. The genetic composition of cells can be altered by incorporation of exogenous DNA into the cells.

+Ecology6.
+Stability in an ecosystem is a balance between competing effects.

-- Evolution - 7.
-The frequency of an allele in a gene pool of a population depends on many factors and may be stable or unstable over time Evolution is the result of genetic changes that occur in constantly changing environments
+- 7. The frequency of an allele in a gene pool of a population depends on many factors and may be - Evolution is the result of genetic changes that occur in constantly changing environments.